comprna/R2Dtool/README.md

 # txannotate

-A utility for working with transcriptomic coordinates.
-Anotate transcriptomic sites with metatranscript coordinates and convert to genomic coordinates using a genome annotation
+A utility for manipulating transcriptomic coordinates for epitranscriptomic applications.
+Anotate transcriptomic sites with metatranscript coordinates, calculate distance of a transcriptomic site from the nearest upstream and downstream splice sites, and lift-over transcriptomic sites to to genomic coordinates to enable visualisation of epitranscriptomic sites on a genome browser.

 ### Installation and dependencies